 With the range of changes to Special Educational Needs, we have produced a series of questions and responses to support parents and carers with their understanding of how SEN is coordinated across the school.
+Please click to download the document below on 'frequently asked questions' regarding SEN, including roles and responsibilities.

 SEN Learning Support